datastax/csharp-driver/doc/features/components/core/README.md

-Even though the core component allows low-level fine tuning, (for example, load-balancing policies to determine which node to use for each query), you interact using high-level objects like the `ISession` that represents a pool of connections to the Cassandra cluster.
+Even though the core component allows low-level fine tuning, (for example, load-balancing policies to determine which node to use for each query), you interact using high-level objects like the `ISession` that represents a pool of connections to the DSE cluster.

 The other three components use the core component to execute statements and to handle the encoding and decoding of data.